Database Concepts#

 We emphasize that site and channel support SEED indexed metadata, but they do not demand it.
 We use the ObjectId of documents in both collections as the primary cross-referencing key.
 The ObjectId keys are referenced in collections outside of site and channel (i.e. wf_TimeSeries and wf_Seismogram) with the keys site_id and chan_id respectively.

-Although those ObjectId can be thought of as primary keys, we provide some support for two alternative indexing methods.
+Although those ObjectId values can be thought of as primary keys, we provide some support for two alternative indexing methods.

 • SEED net, sta, chan, loc keys.
 Any data obtained from FDSN data centers like IRIS-DMC distribute data in the SEED (Standard for the Exchange of Earthquake Data) or miniSEED format.
 MiniSEED data is SEED data with minimal metadata.
 The primary keys SEED uses to define a specfic channel of data are three string attributes: (1) a network code referred to as net in MsPASS, (2) a station code (sta), (3) a channel (chan), and a “location” code (loc). site documents extracted from StationXML files will always contain net, sta, and loc names while channel documents add the chan attibute.
 For documents generated from StationXML keys (3 keys for site and 4 for channel) can be properly viewed as alternate keys to locate documents related to a particular station (site) or channel (channel).
 With SEED data it is important to realize that those keys are frequently not sufficient to locate a single document.
 All SEED-based data (StationXML) also use a pair of time range attributes that we call starttime and endtime.
 Both are unix epoch times that define a time span for which the associated document’s data are valid.
 These are used for a whole range of practical issues in recording of continuous data, but the key point is any query for a unique document in both the site and channel collection require a time stamp that needs to be tested against a time range defined by starttime and endtime.